 Based on information published by the Alabama Department of Transportation (ALDOT), the primary cases of trucking accidents, whether performed by the trucker or another motorist, include:

-If you were in an accident caused by a truck driver, call Belt & Bruner, P.C. right away.
+If you were in an accident caused by a truck driver, call Belt, Bruner, & Barnett P.C. right away.
 Trucking accidents can become complicated because trucks are bigger and more complex than your average sedan.
 The drivers not only need a commercial driver’s license, they may need additional certifications and training for their specific trucks and their systems.
 Without the proper training or experience, truckers are much more likely to make preventable mistakes and cause an accident.

-Following a truck accident, it is essential you work with Huntsville truck accident lawyers who have handled similar truck accident claims.
+Following a truck accident, it is essential you work with a truck collision attorney who has handled similar truck accident claims.
 An accident and injuries caused by a commercial truck lead to complex cases.
 You need an attorney who knows:

 If you were involved in an accident with a tractor-trailer or other large truck, you may suffer from serious injuries.
 Common injuries after trucking accidents include, but are not limited to:

-When you are injured in a truck accident that was caused by the trucker or another motorist, our Huntsville truck accident lawyers will help you fight for compensation for your:
+When you are injured in a truck accident that was caused by the trucker or another motorist, your truck injury lawyer will help you fight for compensation for your:

 Most individuals pursue compensation for personal injuries through an insurance claim.
 To begin this process, you must give notice to the other driver’s insurer.
 Notice is not the same as filing a claim, it is a precursor.
 It is telling an insurer that a claim is coming.
 Soon after the accident and providing notice, you file a formal claim against the at-fault driver’s policy.
 If that was the trucker, you may file a claim against the trucking company’s insurance.

 When you go over claim process, it sounds simple.
 However, after a truck accident, the insurance claim process can be anything but easy.
-It is important to have a knowledgeable truck accident lawyer to help you through this.
+It is important to have a knowledgeable Huntsville truck wreck lawyer to help you through this.
 They will help you:

 Additionally, having a lawyer by your side gives you the means to head to court when the insurance process cannot or will not give you what you need.
 Following a truck accident, filing a lawsuit is often necessary to obtain information about the accident.
 The discovery process that takes place during a lawsuit enables your attorney to obtain information from the trucker and trucking company.
 This can provide you a great deal of information that would not have been available to you during the insurance process alone.
 With this additional evidence, you and our Huntsville truck accident lawyers may have greater leverage to negotiate a higher settlement or to prove the compensation you deserve under the law in court.